Space-time design for deep joint source channel coding of images Over MIMO channels: Introduction

-\figsystem In this paper, our goal is to design JSCC schemes for practical wireless image transmission over MIMO fading channels.
-In particular, we consider a multi-antenna transmitter-receiver pair, and study two schemes for image delivery using DeepJSCC.
-For \textit{diversity scheme}, the transmitter generates the latent vector, which is then mapped to the antennas according to OSTBC designs.
-With perfect channel state information (CSI), the receiver can decouple the received signals at its antennas and achieve full-diversity.
-This introduces redundancy, and increases the robustness of the transmitted symbols against channel variations.
-For the multiplexing scheme, the user directly maps the latent vector to the antennas while the AP first equalizes the received signal using residual-assisted \cite{jsccofdm,mimo_nos} minimum mean square error (MMSE) equalizer and then reconstructs the image.
-We note that the multiplexing scheme is more general, and in principle, the DeepJSCC encoder/decoder pair, trained in an end-to-end fashion, can learn to introduce redundancy against channel variations when necessary (e.g., in the low SNR regime).
-Our goal here is to investigate whether introducing such domain knowledge into the DeepJSCC architecture can help the system to achieve a better performance.
-Simulation results confirm the benefits of this approach in the low SNR regime which highlights the importance of domain knowledge and model-based design when incorporating deep learning technique into the design of future communication system.
-Simulation results also reveal the comparable performance of the proposed schemes to the separation scheme using BPG algorithm with instantaneous MIMO capacity which is a rather loose upper bound on the performance of any separation-based scheme employing BPG for compression.
+In this paper, our goal is to design JSCC schemes for practical image transmission over MIMO fading channels when perfect channel state information (CSI) is available only at the receiver.
+The most relevant work is \cite{wu2022channel} where the CSI is also assumed to be available at the transmitter which allows the transmitter to perform beamforming according to the CSI and differs from our setting.
+In particular, we consider a MIMO transmitter-receiver pair, and propose two schemes.
+In the first scheme, called the \textit{diversity scheme}, we employ an orthogonal space-time block code (OSTBC) to benefit from the increased diversity provided by the multiple transmit antennas.
+The encoder first applies a non-linear transform on the input image through a DNN architecture to extract the most important features for the recovery of the input image.
+Then, the obtained features are mapped to the antennas and the time slots according to the OSTBC design for transmission.
+The receiver can decouple the received signals at its antennas and achieve full diversity.
+This introduces redundancy but increases robustness against channel variations.
+In the second, so-called \textit{multiplexing scheme}, the encoder directly maps the latent vector to the antennas.
+Using the CSI, the receiver first equalizes the received signal using residual-assisted \cite{jsccofdm, mimo_nos} minimum mean square error (MMSE) equalizer, and then reconstructs the image directly.
+Note that the latter scheme is more general, and in principle, the DeepJSCC encoder/decoder pair, trained in an end-to-end fashion, can learn to introduce redundancy against channel variations when necessary (e.g., in the low SNR regime).
+Our goal here is to investigate whether introducing our domain knowledge into the DeepJSCC architecture through the employment of an OSTBC can help the system to achieve better end-to-end performance.
+Simulation results confirm the benefits of this approach in the low SNR regime, which highlights the importance of domain knowledge and model-based design when incorporating DNNs into the design of future communication systems.
+Simulation results also reveal the comparable performance of the proposed schemes to the separation scheme using BPG algorithm with instantaneous MIMO capacity, which results in a rather loose upper bound on the performance of any separation-based scheme employing BPG for compression.